Molly Parkin: Career

 In the 1970s, as a chatshow celebrity and libidinous novelist, Parkin wrote an uninhibited weekly interview in the Saturday edition of the Evening Standard.
 She also wrote a 750-word outline for a novel entitled Love All.
 Although it was disliked by publishers Blond & Briggs, the office secretary commented that she liked it, and it was picked up for publication in 1974.
 Her second novel was more sexually oriented.
 Published in 1975, Up Tight was highly publicised, thanks to fashion photographer Harry Peccinotti's cover shot of a French model wearing see-through knickers; this jacket design resulted in booksellers Hatchards keeping it under the counter.
 After returning from living in New York City in 1980, Parkin split from her second husband, Patrick Hughes, and was again in need of funds to pay for her daughters' education.
 By the time her novel Breast Stroke was published in 1983, she had become an alcoholic.
 The three publications, plus various articles for men's magazines, earned her the position of 24th in Time Out magazine's review of London's best erotic writers.

 After the publication of her autobiography Moll: The Making of Molly Parkin in 1993, Parkin started painting again, with her first exhibition in more than a decade at the Washington Gallery in Penarth.
 Much of her new work was inspired by Celtic landscapes, in particular Pontycymer—although she also found her travels in India moved her to produce more vibrantly coloured works.
 In October 2010, her memoirs Welcome to Mollywood were published.

 In 2010, a portrait of Parkin painted by Darren Coffield was exhibited at the National Portrait Gallery, London for the BP Portrait Award.

 She was a "castaway" on the BBC Radio 4 programme Desert Island Discs in May 2011.

 In May 2012, she was awarded a Civil List Pension by the Queen for her services to the arts.

 Parkin featured in an episode of Channel 4's Britain's Weirdest Council Houses in February 2016, in which she was filmed in her council flat in a tower block in the World's End Estate at the World's End area of Chelsea.
 She had moved into the flat in 2002, after she was declared bankrupt following a period of alcoholism.

-In 2017 Parkin appeared live in a one-woman show at a London salon hosted by Simon Oldfield of Pin Drop Studio.
+In 2017, Parkin appeared live in a one-woman show at a London salon hosted by Simon Oldfield of Pin Drop Studio.

+Death

+Parkin died on 5 January 2026, at the age of 93.